-Otay Water District provides a safe and reliable water supply to nearly 220,000 customers in the communities of Otay Mesa, Chula Vista, Jamul, Spring Valley, Rancho San Diego, and unincorporated areas in southeastern San Diego County.
-To ensure water quality to your tap, Otay and the agencies it purchases its water from continually test water sources at the treatment plants and at points in the distribution system.
+The District provides a safe and reliable water supply to more than 240,000 customers in Otay Mesa, Chula Vista, Jamul, Spring Valley, Rancho San Diego, and unincorporated areas of El Cajon and La Mesa.
+To ensure that the quality of your tap water meets standards, the District and the agencies it purchases water from continually test water sources at the treatment plants and points in the distribution system.

 The water sources delivered by the District are from the Colorado River, the State Water Project, and local supplies, including seawater desalination from the Carlsbad Desalination Plant.
 The District purchases its treated water from the San Diego County Water Authority, Helix Water District, and Metropolitan Water District of Southern California.